 - Animals need water and food.
 In the dry winter/spring months of May to early October, the animals are forced to come to waterholes and rivers to drink.
 Because of their need to drink frequently, they tend to stick around to feed in these areas as well.

-- As the dry season continues, the bush dies down and so it’s easier to spot the wildlife.
+- Plus – as the dry season continues – the bush dies down, and so it’s easier to spot the wildlife.
 The lower grasses also make bush walks safer as it increases your guide’s vision of what’s around him or her.

 - Finally the daytime temperatures are very pleasant and so you can comfortably stay in the sun for longer.
-Bush walks are a pleasure rather than an ordeal.
+Bush walks are a pleasure rather than a (slight) ordeal.

 However unlike in other Southern African countries, such as Zambia, Botswana or Namibia, the difference between the dry and wet season is not so marked in South Africa.
 Our game reserves are fenced and so the animals cannot physically leave the parks.
 (They are just more difficult to spot in the thick bush.)